pjotrp/heyu-run/README.md

 embedded systems that come with [heyu](http://www.heyu.org/).

 Note: this software is under development and does not actually work!
-I still need to make the state machine persistent and add the code for setting timed commands.
+I still need to add the code for setting timed commands.

 ## Introduction